Walking & Hiking

 - Learn more about hiking in Connecticut

-- Additional Resources: Connecticut State Parks, Connecticut Walking Trails and Maps, Rails to Trails (featuring hiking trails along converted railroad tracks), Berkshirehiking.com
+- Other Resources: Connecticut State Parks, Connecticut Walking Trails and Maps, Rails to Trails (featuring hiking trails along converted railroad tracks), Berkshirehiking.com

 Acadia Carriage Trails — Mount Desert Island: The numerous carriage trails through the mountains and valleys of Acadia National Park on Mount Desert Island in Maine go back to John D. Rockefeller.
 He had the roads paved in granite stone in 1913 to make it easier for him to explore the interior of the island in his horse carriage.
 Even today, cyclists, horse riders and hikers on the wild blueberry-lined, historic carriage trails enjoy picturesque views of the original landscape.
 In addition to the carriage trails which run through nearly 124 miles (200 km) from the coast, there are also hiking trails through wide valleys into the higher regions of Acadia National Park.

 Cutler Coast Public Reserved Land: Offering a taste of wilderness in Down East Maine along the famous Bold Coast, Cutler Coast Public Lands is a 12,334-acre expanse offering a variety of ecosystems including 4.5 miles of headlands overlooking the Bay of Fundy.
 Difficulty: advanced.

 Vaughan Woods Memorial State Park: Vaughn Woods Memorial State Park, a 160-acre park in southern Maine, is one of Maine's hidden gems waiting to be discovered with 3.75 miles (6 km) of trails.
 Hundred-year-old trees tower over shady trails, and ancient streams feed the tranquil Salmon Falls River.
 Adjacent to the property is the Hamilton House, a beautiful historic home that can be toured in season.
 Difficulty: easy, moderate.

 Mohawk Trail — Western, Massachusetts: The Mohawk Trail in Massachusetts is an old Native American trading route.
 The first settlers used the 62-mile (100 km) road from Orange to North Adams, as well.
 The stretch of road between Greenfield and North Adams is the first, official, reported panoramic road in New England with a fantastic view of the surrounding mountains.
 This area has many hiking opportunities, including a hike to Poet's Seat, a lofty perch with a near 360-degree view of the lush Pioneer Valley.